3bhits-2425/04-SitzplanNewVersion-mdinc/README.md

 https://github.com/user-attachments/assets/f3d0014b-04aa-4a1c-8e88-cd7e5d415365

 ---
-### lessons learned
+## lessons learned
--I learned how important notation in code really is, it makes large code blocks so much easier to read.
+- I learned how important **notation** in code really is, it makes large code blocks so much easier to read.
--I also learned working with prefabs and their advantages in use.
+-I also learned working with **prefabs** and their advantages in use.